This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Your skin will be doing lots of stretching in the coming weeks to accommodate your growing baby.
 The sooner you start prepping, the better!

-If you’re looking for a moisturizer you can make yourself, try this natural DIY remedy!
+If you’re looking for a moisturizer you can make yourself, you can also try this natural DIY remedy!

 Start making healthy choices